Australian residence is self-defined as reported by travellers when completing Incoming and Outgoing Passenger Cards.

 - Australian residents who intend to stay abroad for less than 12 months

-- overseas visitors departing who stayed less than 12 months in Australia.
+- overseas visitors departing after a stay of less than 12 months in Australia.

 Overseas visitors are asked on departure for the name of the state or territory in which they spent the most time.
 This differs from 'state of clearance' which is available on request.